passepartoutvpn/api-source/README.md

 #### getInfrastructure()

-Next, you need to return the servers infrastructure as a [ProviderInfrastructure][github-provider-infrastructure] from a JavaScript function called `getInfrastructure()`, then encapsulated in a [APIEngine.ScriptResult][github-engine-script-result].
+Next, you need to create a `providers/myprovider.js` script, i.e. named after your provider identifier.
+Here, you return the servers infrastructure as a [ProviderInfrastructure][github-provider-infrastructure] from a JavaScript function called `getInfrastructure()`, finally encapsulated in a [APIEngine.ScriptResult][github-engine-script-result].

 Example: